 1. Wanting it more than them- I get calls every single week from parents wanting our mental coaching for their son/daughter.
 I have to screen each parent, and one question I ask them, “Is this something your child wants?”
 Whatever the situation they have to want it, period.
 No matter the sport, the best athletes have that passion.
 They don’t have to be asked to work at it, because they love it.

 2. Not allowing them to fail- Losing hurts and it should hurt.
 The pain eventually subsides, but if we remove the failure, setbacks, and allowing them ownership of their mistakes, than we actually cheapen the joy of winning.
 How can we truly appreciate winning and improvement if we have never lost?
 The safety net for children has become dangerously close to actually touching them.
-They know mom or dad will take care of it… Example: “I forgot my glove, my gatorade, jersey, goggles, putter, etc, Mom and dad will pick it up for me.”
+They know mom or dad (sports parents) will take care of it… Example: “I forgot my glove, my gatorade, jersey, goggles, putter, etc, Mom and dad will pick it up for me.”

 3. Traveling too early- It’s the gateway drug to specialization.
 Anything before late middle school is too early.
 A few travel tournaments or matches here and there is great, its fun!
 But even for young kids, the trips have become every single weekend.
 Here’s the danger, it becomes expensive and once they start traveling, it’s too easy to buy the idea that they now have to pick a sport and stay with it.
 Specialization isn’t all that either because the specific movements with different sports actually transfer.
 Jumping, running, throwing, all transfer across sports!
 Playing a variety of sports achieves that goal of skill development.
 Plus, each sport offers a unique advantage, competitiveness.
 When they learn to compete in many different sports, they will eventually transfer that skill of competitiveness to their favorite!